10+ Best Small Towns in Ireland

 The best thing to do in Cahir is visit Cahir Castle.
 As one of the largest castles in Ireland, Cahir is well preserved and dates from the 13th century.
 As well as the towers and keeps to explore, there is an interactive model of the castle in one room which kids will love.
 There are also cannons, gardens and an audiovisual show providing visitors with an insight into its history.
 It is one of the best castles in Ireland for kids.

-Just a short drive from the castle is the Swiss Cottage, an ornamental thatched roof cottage which is worth a visit.
-Glengarra Woods are within a 30-minute drive and are ideal for a walk, and if you are looking for somewhere for lunch, there are plenty of great cafes and restaurants, with one of the best being the Lazy Bean.
-If the sun is shining, sit outside and watch the world go by.
+Just a short drive from the castle is the Swiss Cottage, an ornamental thatched-roof cottage worth a visit.
+Glengarra Woods are within a 30-minute drive and are ideal for a walk.
+If you are looking for somewhere for lunch, there are plenty of great cafes and restaurants, one of the best being the Lazy Bean.
+If the sun shines, sit outside and watch the world go by.

-If you are visiting Ireland and heading south, make sure to stop by one of the best small towns in Ireland – Cahir.
+If you are visiting Ireland and heading south, stop by one of the best small towns in Ireland – Cahir.

 Kilkenny, Kilkenny